appwrite/runtimes/runtimes/node-17.0/README.md

 Developed to easily run and build Node Code within a container.

 ## Creating a function for the runtime
 To create a function for the runtime, you must set `module.exports` your asyncronous function.
-It must take two parameters, `Request` and `Response` in that order.
-What you can expect these functions to contain can be found below in the `Types` section.
+It must take two parameters, `Request` and `Response` in that order. what you can expect these types to contain can be found below in the `Types` section.

 ## Handling User Dependencies
 When packaging your code for the runtime you will need to include your `package.json` file.
 Dependencies will be automatically cached and installed if they are defined.